 Take Action to Support Funding for Medical Research

+ASH will be on Capitol Hill on September 17 as a proud sponsor of the Rally for Medical Research Hill Day and we encourage all ASH members to join us in this National Day of Action in support of NIH by contacting your members of Congress.
 Simply click "Take Action" below, enter your contact information on the next page, and click "Go!"
-If you prefer, call the Capitol Switchboard at (202) 224-3121, ask to be connected to the offices of your Senators and Representative, and leave a message based on the draft letter on the following page.
+If you prefer, call the Capitol Switchboard at (202) 224-3121, ask to be connected to the offices of your Senators and Representative, and leave a message based on the draft letter that will appear after you click “Take Action.”
+All members of Congress, including those who support funding increases for NIH, need to hear from their constituents about the negative impact that cuts in funding have had (and may continue to have) on hematology research.
 This will not take much time, but will have a huge impact.

 If you have any questions, please contact ASH Legislative Advocacy Manager Tracy Roades.